-Engine version 4.0 supports the Lazyfree feature.
-This feature can avoid congestion on Redis-server caused by the
+Redis 4.0 supports the Lazyfree feature.
+This feature can avoid congestion on the

 RENAME commands and ensure service stability.
-This feature is described as follows.
+The following sections describes this feature.

-For engine versions earlier than 4.0, when ApsaraDB for Redis runs the
+For versions that are earlier than Redis 4.0,

 UNLINK command.
-The UNLINK command has the same effect and usage as the
+The UNLINK command can be used in the same way that you use the

-DEL command, but the background thread releases memory when engine version 4.0 runs the UNLINK command.
+DEL command.
+However, the background thread releases the memory when Redis 4.0 runs the

 UNLINK key [key ...]

-FLUSHDB and FLUSHALL commands in engine version 4.0 allow you to specify whether to use the Lazyfree feature to clear all memory.
+FLUSHDB and FLUSHALL commands in Redis 4.0 allow you to specify whether to use the Lazyfree feature to

 FLUSHALL [ASYNC] FLUSHDB [ASYNC]